XiangyuFan17/Devilsoft/README.md

 ## Usage

-Run the file "Sign-Aid-VisualStudio2012" solution to run the program
+Open the file "Sign-Aid-VisualStudio2012" in Visual Studio to run the program

 ## Maintainers